smarr/are-we-fast-yet/docs/core-language.md

   - basic array-like abstractions, ideally with a fixed size
   - strings, with access to individual characters, support for mutation is not required
-  - garbage collection, currently benchmarks rely on it and we do not yet have variants that do manual memory management

 For some languages, a mapping of these abstraction is not trivial and we define [guidelines](guidelines.md) for these cases.
 For example, Java does not support